tomcom-de/Products.TextIndexNG3/Products/TextIndexNG3/doc/README.txt

   Compiling and installing the extension modules requires a C compiler (usually GCC on Unix systems works perfectly).
 On Windows systems you need Visual C++ to compile the extension modules.
-Untested binary versions of the extension modules for Windows are available from the TextIndexNG3 download area on Sourceforge.

 Installation on Plone
 ---------------------